First Night Boston welcomes 2017 with a huge New Year's Eve celebration that marks the beginning of the New Year in Boston.

 First Night Family Events and Fireworks

-First Night Boston offers numerous family oriented events throughout the day, as well as early-evening fireworks at 7pm on Boston Common.
+First Night Boston offers numerous family oriented events from 12 noon to 4pm in the Copley Square areas, as well as early-evening fireworks at 7pm on Boston Common.

-Starting at 1pm, join in Copley Squared, a fun parade around Copley Square. you'll find plenty of children's events throughout the afternoon hours.
-Puppets, acrobats, face painting, arts and crafts, music, jugglers, story tellers, crafts, and performers provide plenty of family-friendly entertainment.
+You'll find plenty of children's events throughout the afternoon hours.
+Puppets, acrobats, face painting, arts and crafts, music, jugglers, story tellers, crafts, and performers provide family-friendly entertainment.

-At just before 12am, Countdown to Midnight begins at Copley Square and Boston Common.
-When the clock strikes 12, another fabulous firework display over Boston Harbor welcomes the first day of the New Year.
+At just before 12am, Countdown to Midnight begins at Copley Square.
+When the clock strikes 12, a fabulous firework display over Copley Square welcomes the first day of the New Year.

 Q & A about First Night . . .
 You ask, we'll answer